felipejoribeiro/svgo.nvim/README.md

 ## Features

-With key bindings you define, `illustrate` can:
+With key bindings you define, `SVGo.nvim` can:

 - Create a new `.svg` file with a name of your choice, insert a code snippet of the figure automatically, and open the figure in Inkscape.
 The example key binding provided below is
   `<leader>i`.
 - Open the figure under the cursor, in Inkscape.
 The example key binding below is `<leader>io`.
+- Zettelkasten naming convention for figures, including metadata appendage.

 The plugin currently supports macOS and Linux only.